About BedBoy

 Who runs BedBoy

-BedBoy was founded in 2020 by Giselle and the team, after years of buying mattresses, returning them, and buying again because they never lived up to the marketing copy.
-The site started as a personal record of what worked, what didn’t, and what the spec sheets quietly left out.
-It’s grown into a full editorial team scoring and comparing the major UK brands and retailers under a single, published methodology.
+Giselle and the team founded BedBoy in 2020 after years of buying mattresses, returning them, and buying again because the beds never lived up to the marketing.
+The site began as a personal record of what worked, what didn’t, and what the spec sheets quietly left out.
+It has since grown into an editorial team scoring and comparing the major UK brands and retailers under a single published methodology.

-We’re a small operation by design.
-A focused team can stay close to every score, push back on dodgy claims and respond to readers when something on the site is wrong or out of date.
+We keep the operation small.
+That means staying close to every score, pushing back on dodgy claims and responding to readers when something on the site is wrong or out of date.

 The team

-Every product page on BedBoy carries a named editor byline and the date the page was last checked.
-Author pages with a short bio and a list of every product or article that editor has curated are linked from every byline on the site.
+Every product page on BedBoy carries a named editor byline and the date it was last checked.
+Each byline links to an author page with a short bio and every product or article that editor has curated.

 How we score